Community Outreach Ministries

 Penick Village

-Chief Executive Officer: Jeffrey I. Hutchins
+Chief Executive Officer: Chip Cromartie

 Prancing Horse Center for Therapeutic Horsemanship